 Based on the rules on state responsibility set out in the ILC Articles, in particular Article 16, this chapter has demonstrated that Italy can be held internationally responsible for supporting the human rights violations of migrants intercepted at sea and returned to Libya by the Libyan coast guard.
 It has been established that Italy knowingly aided or assisted Libya in the commission of wrongful acts, namely the violent and reckless behavior of the Libyan coast guard towards migrants and their abusive treatment in detention centers, which amount to human rights violations.
 While Italy's conduct triggers its responsibility under the ILC Articles, the legal consequences of such responsibility, particularly the obligations of cessation and reparation, can only be invoked by states.
-In this sense, the ILC Articles in themselves thus seem to be fruitless for individuals seeking to invoke state responsibility, as the Articles only regulate this for states.
+And since migrants whose rights have been violated can be considered the real victims and the ones with an interest to invoke Italy's responsibility, rather than states, its responsibility under the ILC Articles seems of little value in practice.
+However, migrants might be able to invoke Italy's responsibility under human rights treaties, in particular with regard to violations of their economic, social and cultural rights (under the ICESCR).
+With regard to violations of their civil and political rights (like under the ICCPR and the ECHR), however, invoking Italy's responsibility might be difficult due to the requirement of jurisdiction, although the exact scope and limits of this requirement remain unclear.
+Thus, while migrants, as a result of Italy's support, have had to endure gross human rights violations instead of reaching safety, invoking Italy's responsibility for such violations seems like another challenge to overcome.

-469 ICJ, Gabčíkovo-Nagymaros Project (Hungary v.
+&lt;sup>469 ICJ, Gabčíkovo-Nagymaros Project (Hungary v.
 Slovakia), 25 September 1997, para.
 142.

-470 K. Nahapetian, 'Confronting State Complicity in International Law', UCLA Journal of International Law and Foreign Affairs 2002, vol. 7, p.
+&lt;sup>470 K. Nahapetian, 'Confronting State Complicity in International Law', UCLA Journal of International Law and Foreign Affairs 2002, vol. 7, p.
 113.